» Study » PhD & MPhil » PhD and MPhil applications in the Arts, Humanities and Social Sciences

 If you have any technical difficulties when applying you should contact the Admissions Office:

-After you have completed your application, the normal timeframe for an outcome is four to six weeks.
+After you have completed your application, the normal timeframe for an outcome is six to eight weeks.
 If you are applying for an ANU administered scholarship, in order for us to prepare your application as best as possible you should try to aim to submit your application well in advance of the final closing deadline (2 to 3 weeks prior to the deadline).
 If you are applying for an externally administered scholarship such as the Endeavour Awards, you should apply well in advance of your deadline (try to leave at least 6 to 8 weeks prior to the deadline).

 Admission and ANU administered scholarships for HDR degrees are applied for together in the one application for admission (an online form).
 If you are interested in being considered for an ANU administered scholarship you should indicate this in the relevant sections of the application.